Edward Lansdale: Retirement

-Lansdale during this time served in Vietnam with a young Daniel Ellsberg who would work in the U.S. Embassy there.
-This is when Lansdale reportedly told Ellsberg in a bar conversation that he was fired by Robert McNamara.

-Also during this time Lucien Conein, a CIA operative who worked for Lansdale in 1954-56 and who was instrumental in the 1963 coup against Diệm, would get drunk in Saigon with Lansdale; Lansdale said of Conein “He tearfully asked me to forgive him for the Diệm action.”

 His 1972 memoir, In the Midst of Wars.
 An American's Mission to Southeast Asia, covered his time in the Philippines and Vietnam up to December 1956.

 In 1975 he was called before the Church Committee to testify on plots to kill Castro.

 Lansdale's biography, The Unquiet American, was written by Cecil Currey and published in 1988; the title refers to the common, but incorrect, belief that the eponymous character in Graham Greene's novel The Quiet American was based on Lansdale.
 According to Norman Sherry's authorized biography of Greene, Lansdale did not officially enter the Vietnam arena until 1954, while Greene wrote his book in 1952 after departing Vietnam.
 It is more likely that he was the inspiration for the character Colonel Hillandale in Eugene Burdick's and William Lederer's joint novel The Ugly American published in 1958.